-How a Lawyer Can Help in Orange County, Riverside, San Bernardino & Los Angeles
+How a Lawyer Can Help in Riverside, San Bernardino & Los Angeles

 If you are ready to get your life back in order after being convicted of a crime, you may want to have your record expunged.
 The process can be complicated, and it is a good idea to find a lawyer that understands expungements to help you get things in order.

-The first step toward clearing your record of your offense is speaking with one of our experienced Newport Beach lawyers.
+The first step toward clearing your record of your offense is speaking with one of our experienced Orange County expungement lawyers.
 We offer free professional case evaluations to all first-time callers.
 Once contacted, one of our attorneys will immediately evaluate your case and discuss your options.
 Every situation is different, and we will not be able to give you proper guidance until we are fully aware of your circumstance.